TektonOps/subvars/docs/02-configuration.md

 ```

 * Directory `dir` subcommand lets you render all files in a folder & subfolder, and writes the output to `stdout`.
-  you can also set an output folder where rendered files will be saved insted of stdout with `--outdir` flag.
+  you can also set an output folder where rendered files will be saved insted of stdout with `--out` flag.
 The filename will be same.
 If the folder does not exists it will be created automatically.
 * `subvars` reads the template directly from `stdin`
 * Renderd output will be written to `stdout`